graphery/grapper-doc/src/guide/svg/text-element.md

 <text x="10" y="10">hello</text>
 ```

-In the SVG Graphane API we can use the method `.content("hello")` to includes the content text in
+In the SVG Grapper API we can use the method `.content("hello")` to includes the content text in
 the element.

 ::: code-group